cs-open-project/projectsfound/README.md

 介绍: Apache Storm is a distributed real-time computation system.
 Similar to how Hadoop provides a set of general primitives for doing batch processing, Storm provides a set of general primitives for doing real-time computation.

+### StreamPark

+Description: StreamPark is a streaming application development platform.

+介绍: StreamPark is a streaming application development platform.

 ### StreamPipes[企业IoT工具箱，用于连接、分析、探索IoT数据]

 Description: StreamPipes is a self-service (Industrial) IoT toolbox to enable non-technical users to connect, analyze and explore (Industrial) IoT data streams.